Mercury14/mercury14.github.io/_posts/2020-07-17-ai-human-in-the-loop.md

 PHILIPP TSCHANDL, ASSISTANT PROFESSOR OF DERMATOLOGY, MEDICAL UNIVERSITY OF VIENNA

-The full article can be read on at [wired](https://www.wired.com/story/algorithm-doesnt-replace-doctors-makes-them-better/).
+The full article can be read at [Wired](https://www.wired.com/story/algorithm-doesnt-replace-doctors-makes-them-better/).